-- (1) A certified vocational counselor must perform a substantial handicap evaluation as part of the eligibility determination when applicable. - (2) To complete the substantial handicap evaluation the vocational counselor must submit a report documenting the following information: - (a) Relevant work history for at least the preceding five years; - (b) Level of education, proficiency in spoken and written English or other languages, where relevant, and achievement or aptitude test data if it exists; - (c) Adjusted weekly wage as determined under OAR 436-120-0007 and suitable wage as defined by OAR 436-120-0005(18); - (d) Permanent limitations due to the injury; - (e) An analysis of the worker's transferable skills, if any; - (f) A list of physically suitable jobs for which the worker has the knowledge, skills and abilities, that pay a suitable wage, and for which a reasonable labor market is documented to exist as described in subsection (g) below; - (g) An analysis of the worker's labor market using standard labor market reference materials, including but not limited to Employment Department (OED) information such as Oregon Wage Information (OWI), Oregon Comprehensive Analysis File and other publications of the Occupational Program Planning System (OPPS), and material developed by the division.
-When using the OWI data, the presumed standard will be the 10th percentile unless there is sufficient evidence that a higher or lower wage is more appropriate.
-When such data is not sufficient to make a decision about substantial handicap, the vocational counselor must perform individual labor market search as described in OAR 436-120-0410(7); and
+- (1) A certified vocational counselor must perform a substantial handicap evaluation as part of the eligibility determination when applicable. - (2) To complete the substantial handicap evaluation the vocational counselor must submit a report documenting the following information: - (a) Relevant work history for at least the preceding five years; - (b) Level of education, proficiency in spoken and written English or other languages, where relevant, and achievement or aptitude test data if it exists; - (c) Adjusted weekly wage as determined under OAR 436-120-0007 and suitable wage as defined by OAR 436-120-0005; - (d) Permanent limitations due to the injury; - (e) An analysis of the worker's transferable skills, if any; - (f) A list of physically suitable jobs for which the worker has the knowledge, skills and abilities, that pay a suitable wage, and for which a reasonable labor market is documented to exist as described in subsection (g) below;

-(h) Consideration of the vocational impact of any limitations that existed prior to the injury.
+- (g) An analysis of the worker's labor market using standard labor market reference materials, including but not limited to information provided by the Employment Department's Oregon Labor Market Information System (OLMIS) and Oregon Wage Information (OWI).
+When using OWI data, the presumed standard will be the 10th percentile unless there is sufficient evidence that a higher or lower wage is more appropriate; and - (h) Consideration of the vocational impact of any limitations that existed prior to the injury. - (3) When determining the worker's eligibility for vocational assistance, the insurer may include any knowledge, skills, and abilities the worker gained after the date of injury or aggravation that resulted from training provided by the employer; however, the insurer may not include any knowledge, skills, or abilities the worker gained at his or her own expense after the date of injury or aggravation.

 Stat.
-Auth.: ORS656.726(4) Stat.
-Impltd.: ORS656.340(5) and (6) Hist: Amended 11/1/07 as WCD Admin.
+Auth.: ORS 656.726(4) Stat.
+Impltd.: ORS 656.340(5) and (6)

+Hist: Amended 11/1/07 as WCD Admin.
 Order 07-067, eff.
 12/1/07 Amended 12-1-2009 as WCD Admin.
 Order 09-061, eff.
-1-1-2010
+1-1-2010 Amended 10-3-2012 as Admin.
+Order 12-059, eff.
+11-1-2012